skandlab/MutSpot/Readme.md

 #### 4. Region of interest (optional)
-Instead of finding mutation hotspots genome-wide, the user can restrict the hotspot analysis to certain regions of interest, such as promoters, enhancers, or UTRs, by supplying a BED file with the following columns:
+Instead of finding mutation hotspots genome-wide, the user may restrict the hotspot analysis to certain regions of interest, such as promoters, enhancers, or UTRs, by supplying a BED file with the following columns:

   1. Chromosome
   2. Start position (0-based)